 Adhering to these three steps is essential when seeking a bona fide termination of an H-1B employee.
 It is very important that all documentation concerning the termination be kept in order in case a complaint against an employer is brought for alleged wage violations.
 The employer has the burden of proof to produce these records.

 Remember that the bona fide termination process does not apply if the employee voluntarily resigns or if his/her employment authorization ends.
 Regardless, accurate records still must be kept in case a compliance complaint rears its ugly head later.

 If you have questions or concerns about H-1B compliance it is essential that you contact an experienced immigration law attorney at Lubiner, Schmidt & Palumbo in New Jersey.
 A consultation with us can help you avoid compliance headaches and can save you money.
-Call us at (844) 288-7978 or contact us online to make an appointment for a free case evaluation today.
+Call us at (844) 288-7978 or contact us online to make an appointment for a case evaluation today.